‘Simple Sprigs’ thank you card by Minted

 How To Word Wedding Thank You Cards

-Example #1 – For a guest who bought a gift from the bridal registry
+Example #1 – Guest who bought a gift from the bridal registry

-Example #2 – For a guest who did NOT give a gift from bridal registry
+Example #2 – Guest who did NOT give a gift from bridal registry

 Mention how much you love the gift and how you can’t wait to use it regularly.